liteflow-labs/liteflow-js/packages/core/README.md

 ## Installation

-First, you need to install the `@liteflow/core` package along with its ethers peer dependency.
+First, you need to install the `@liteflow/core` package.
 You can do this using npm with the following command:

 ```bash
 npm i @liteflow/core